-For example, complaints or concerns about equal opportunity, racial harassment, or any other act of discrimination related to race, religion, sex, age, national origin, disability, sexual orientation, or gender identity and expression may be brought to the Office for Equal Opportunity Programs (“OEOP”) or can be raised with other identified members of the Yale community.
+In either case, complaints or concerns about equal opportunity, sex, race, color, religion, age, disability, status as a protected veteran, national or ethnic origin, sexual orientation or gender identity or expression, racial harassment, or any other act of discrimination may be brought to the deans’ designees, the Office for Equal Opportunity Programs or to other identified members of the Yale community who can assist in identifying options and helping facilitate resolution.
 Complaints or concerns relating to racial or ethnic harassment may also be brought through the President’s Procedure for Addressing Students’ Complaints of Racial or Ethnic Harassment.
 Complaints or concerns about disability-related issues should be brought to the University’s Section 504 Coordinator, Valarie Stanley, 203-432-0849.
 Other options and formal complaint procedures are identified on this website under File a Formal Complaint.
 Complaints that may involve violations of criminal law may be brought to the attention of the Yale or New Haven Police.
 Complaints may also be reported to the Department of Education, Office for Civil Rights.

 Yes, if your complaint meets the requirements of the available complaint processes, you may bring a formal complaint.
 Most of the procedures available to address complaints of discrimination or harassment encourage starting with informal resolution, as matters can often be addressed effectively through conversation or other informal mechanisms.
 Please note that the formal complaint processes require that formal complaints be brought within 45 days of the action complained of or the incident giving rise to the complaint.

 No. You are not required to try to resolve a matter informally; you may start with a formal complaint.
 See “May I Bring a Formal Complaint?”